SeeBee8/SeeBee8/README.md

 🔍 I love uncovering patterns and insights in data to drive impactful decisions.

-🐾 I'm dedicated to animal welfare and exploring how data science can improve the lives of animals.
+🐾 I'm dedicated to animal and child welfare and exploring how data science can improve the lives of animals and children.

 📚 Always excited to learn and grow, whether it's mastering a new programming language or diving into the latest research.